suborbital/docs/website/docs/compute/api-reference.md

 ## Execution API

-The execution API is used by your application servers to **execute** the functions your users have built.
+Your application servers will use the Execution API servers to **execute** the functions your users build.

 ## Builder API

-The Compute builder service that you set up with Compute is capable of automatically building WebAssembly modules for you.
+The Compute builder service that you set up with Compute can automatically build WebAssembly modules for you.
 It exposes an API that can build **AssemblyScript and Rust functions.**